davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 Though this function only uses base R functions, it was heavily inspired by the 'agricolae' package, particularly the 'orderPvalue' and 'lastC' functions.
 Thank you Felipe de Mendiburu!

+I'm also indebted to my former advisor, Karl Guillard, for introducing me to this technique and for generally sparking my interest in statistics.

 Works Cited

 de Mendiburu, F. 2017. agricolae: Statistical Procedures for Agricultural Research.
 R package version 1.2-8. <https://CRAN.R-project.org/package=agricolae>.